University of Minnesota

 - Non-US Citizen/Resident (program offers sponsorship)

-- International applicants will be provided an I-20 by the University, to be used to obtain an F1 visa.
+- International candidates will be provided an I-20, to be used to obtain an F1 visa.

 Additional Information